 3. Would my dev team be responsible for changes or can you make them?
 If so, is that extra?

-Development work is necessary on most technical SEO projects for almost every eCommerce SEO campaign.
-Most eCommerce shop owners are not exactly ready to hand over the keys to their shop…can you blame them?
+Development work is necessary on most technical SEO projects for almost every B2B eCommerce campaign.
+Most B2B eCommerce shop owners are not exactly ready to hand over the keys to their shop…can you blame them?

 If this is the case, you are going to want to make sure that your SEO team and development team meet before engaging so that both parties are aware of their roles as well as any additional costs.